onflow/fcl-js/packages/fcl/README.md

   ])
 ```

-We would like to transform `SomeStruct(x: 1, y: 2)` into a JavaScript data-structure
+We would like to transform `SomeStruct(x: 1, y: 2)` into a JavaScript data-structure.

 ```jsx
 class Point {